wushidia/Shizuku/README.md

 THIS IS A **FORK** OF SHIZUKU.
 IF YOU'RE LOOKING FOR SHIZUKU FROM RIKKA, THIS IS NOT THE PLACE.
 VISIT THE OFFICIAL REPO [**_HERE_**](https://github.com/RikkaApps/Shizuku)

+## Additional Features that this fork provides

+- **Auto-start**: This fork provides an auto-start feature on root-less devices that allows the Shizuku service to start automatically on boot.
+This is useful for users who want to ensure that the service is always running without manual intervention.
+- **Rooted-Debugging**: This fork allows you to debug the Shizuku service while it is running with root privileges.
+This feature is only available on `userdebug` and `eng` builds of Android.
+- **Stealth**: Prevent Shizuku from being detected by other apps.
+This is done by randomizing the Shizuku tmp folder name and also by deleting the starter file after the service is started.

 ### Usage of auto-start

 - Follow the instructions for setting up Shizuku through Wireless ADB by pairing the app